If you add tags to your blog posts or products, then they can boost the search experience on your website.

 Let’s add post tags to this list.
 To do that, first press the Add/Remove Attributes button.

-After you’re finished adding taxonomies, press Done.
+After you’re finished adding taxonomies, go ahead and press Done.

 That’s it.
 Now your visitors can find posts by their tags.